ibm-cloud-docs/openwhisk/openwhisk_reference.md

 Swift 4.1 actions can use the following packages when using single Swift source file:
 - Watson Developer Cloud SDK version 0.35.0, https://github.com/watson-developer-cloud/swift-sdk

-### Migrating Swift 3.1.1 to Swift 4.1

-#### SwiftyJSON using a single source action file
-If you have a `swift:3.1.1` action that is not compiled, just as a source file using the **SwiftyJSON** package, you need to pre-compile your action, and specify the version of SwiftyJSON you want to use for `swift:4.1` kind action.
-Take into account that starting with Swift 4.1, there is better support to manage JSON data natively.

-## PHP actions
-{: #openwhisk_ref_php}

 PHP actions are executed with PHP 7.2.6 To use this runtime, specify the `wsk` CLI parameter `--kind php:7.2` when you create or update an action.
 This behavior is the default when you create an action with a file that has a `.php` extension.